Source Code Management Platform

 ```

-Now import the actions your use case requires.
+Import the actions your use case requires:

 ```python

-from sentry.scm.actions import SourceCodeManager, create_issue_reaction, create_issue_comment
+from scm.actions import SourceCodeManager, create_issue_reaction, create_issue_comment

 ```